 Daniel Gutierrez is an Assistant Professor in the Counselor Education program at William & Mary, the coordinator of the addictions emphasis for the Clinical Mental Health Counseling program, and the faculty director of the New Leaf Clinic.

-Prior to W&M, he served as an Assistant Professor at the University of North Carolina Charlotte in the department of counseling for three years.
-He is also a Licensed Professional Counselor in North Carolina, Florida, and Virginia with experience working in outpatient addiction settings, community counseling clinics, behavioral hospitals and private practice, and a Certified Substance Abuse Counselor and a Board Certified Counselor.
+He is also a Licensed Professional Counselor in North Carolina, Florida, and Virginia with experience working in outpatient addiction settings, community counseling clinics, behavioral hospitals and private practice, and as a Certified Substance Abuse Counselor and a Board Certified Counselor.

-His clinical interests primarily focus on working with underserved and vulnerable populations especially with individuals struggling with addiction and in the application of strength-based interventions.
-In terms of research, Dr. Gutierrez focuses on developing and evaluating evidence based practices for working with marginalized and vulnerable populations, the influence of spirituality on mental health, and the process of addiction recovery.
+His clinical interests primarily focus on working with under-served and vulnerable populations.
+In terms of research, Dr. Gutierrez focuses on developing and evaluating evidence based practices for working with marginalized and vulnerable populations, the influence of spirituality and related existential factors on mental health, and the process of addiction recovery.

 Ph.D. in Counselor Education, University of Central Florida, 2014

 M.A. in Mental Health Counseling, University of Central Florida, 2009

 B.A. in Psychology, University of Central Florida, 2005